aws-controllers-k8s/community/README.md

 Check the [issues list](https://github.com/aws/aws-controllers-k8s/issues) for descriptions of work items.
 We invite any and all feedback and contributions, so please don't hesitate to submit an issue, a pull request or comment on an existing issue.

 ACK adheres to the [Amazon Open Source Code of Conduct](https://aws.github.io/code-of-conduct).
 You can also learn more about our [Governance](/GOVERNANCE.md) structure.

+## Use of Preview Service Controllers
+Use of ACK controllers in preview is subject to the terms and conditions contained in the AWS Service Terms, particularly the Beta Service Participation Service Terms, located at https://aws.amazon.com/service-terms, (the “Beta Terms”) and apply to any service controllers not marked as 'Generally Available'.

 ## License
 This project is licensed under the Apache-2.0 License.